Table of Contents

 This type of bally python cage is much higher and less wide than the rest, making it suitable for baby to young ball pythons to climb and lither around.

-It’s an all-glass terrarium which offers you a good viewing of your pet.
+It’s an all-glass terrarium that offers you good viewing of your pet.

 It has a raised bottom frame and waterproof base to accommodate substrate and heaters.
 With its natural-looking background, your ball python will surely feel like home in the wild.